gauravv69/jovian-careers-responsive-live/README.md

 # jovian-careers-site
-A website to show job openings at Jovian &amp; accept applications
+A responsive version of the Jovian careers site